 I looked back to see Porygon-Z and Rotom spinning in circles, facing each other, looking into each other’s eyes eagerly.

-"This is all your Pokemon's fault!"
-June yelled at me, fire in her eyes.
-"I told you your Pokemon is out of control!
-And I still can't read that damn thing!"
+“This is all your Pokemon’s fault!”
+June had fire in her eyes.
+“I told you your Pokemon is out of control!
+And I still can’t read that damn thing!”

-I stared at her momentarily, unsure of what to say.
+I stared at her momentarily as my hands slid off of her, unsure of what to say.

-"We'll discuss this later," I replied angrily through gritted teeth.
-"For now, we're in huge freaking trouble!"
+“We’ll discuss this later,” I growled through gritted teeth.
+“For now, we’re in huge freaking trouble!”

 Prof. Oak groaned and shivered on the ground, his body sparking as he struggled to get to his feet.

-I stared at him, eyes wide, my heart beating quickly.
-"June, we're out of here!
-You're welcome to join us!"
+I stared at him for a couple of seconds and quickly returned to June.
+“June, we’re out of here!
+You’re welcome to join us!”
 I turned to Charizard.
-"Come on!
-Porygon-Z, you, too!"
+“Come on!
+Porygon-Z, you, too!”
 I regretted it immediately, but I sucked in a deep breath and ran past Prof. Oak.

 Charizard roared and I heard him take flight, flapping his powerful wings.

-Porygon-Z cried out and I heard it make a strange noise close by me, letting me know it was following me.
+Porygon-Z cried out and I heard it make a strange noise close by me, letting me know it was following.